Thinkwise/docs/docs/kb/exchange.md

 This does not include the binary data of the attachments.

-To retrieve the binary data from an attachment, a separate call to the Thinkwise Exchange Connector must be made with the user, item id and attachment ID of the attachment.
+To retrieve the binary data from an attachment, a separate call to the Thinkwise Exchange Connector has to be made with the user, item ID and attachment ID of the attachment.

 To determine the attachment name and attachment ID for this, a table-valued function `exh_split_attachment_info` is generated when the Exchange 365 base project is linked.
 This function splits the above attachment string into a table with two columns, after which a cursor can be walked through, for example.